 In children, common symptoms include:

-To diagnose EoE, a doctor will ask about your symptoms and do an endoscopy.
+To diagnose EoE, a doctor will ask about your symptoms.
+The doctor will also do an endoscopy.
 For this test, the doctor puts a thin, flexible tube down your throat to look at your esophagus.
 During the test, the doctor will take small tissue samples, or biopsies, from your esophagus, stomach, and small intestine.
-The tissue samples are sent to a lab and looked at under a microscope.
+The tissue samples are sent to a lab.
+At the lab, the samples are looked at under a microscope.

 You may be asked to take medicine for acid reflux for 2 months before your endoscopy.
 This will help the doctor find out if gastroesophageal reflux disease (GERD) is causing your symptoms.

 EoE is usually diagnosed and treated by a specialist called a gastroenterologist.